 Need to know: Cobourg is remote, but relatively accessible for the fit and able-bodied of all ages.
 (The average age on our tour was around mid-50s to mid-70s.)
 Don’t forget a pair of sturdy walking shoes, sunscreen and a hat – it gets mighty hot.

 There is no mobile reception or internet availability at the Cobourg camp.
 You may get some reception at Gunbalanya, but only if you’re with Telstra.
 We recommend flinging your phone into a bag and forgetting about it.

 If you like a drink at the end of a hard day’s holidaying, you’ll need to pack one.
 The Venture North tariff is ‘all-inclusive’ (permits, food, petrol, accommodation, etc)… but no alcohol.
 There is one small bottle-shop to be stopped at along the way but prices are higher than normal and the selection is limited.
 Pre-purchase in Darwin.

-Playing there: The Venture North five-day 4WD safari to the Cobourg Peninsula costs $2590 twin share, or $2695 for a single.
+Playing there: The Venture North five-day 4WD safari to the Cobourg Peninsula costs $3490 twin share.